galbeni/superhero-app/README.md

 - LocalStorage API to persist favorite heroes between sessions
 - Custom hooks for state and logic separation (e.g. favorites, filters)

+I deployed the app with Vercel because it makes publishing projects from GitHub quick and effortless.
+Feel free to explore the Live Demo below!

 ## API
 This project uses the Superhero Database API, which provides superhero data through static JSON files: